korovinegor/website-layout-portfolio/README.md

-This is a site made during a website layout education course.
+This is a site made during a website layout and prototyping education course.
 It is written in pure HTML, CSS and JS.

 Site consists of:
 * home page (.\index.html),